 In a contemporaneous study, Narayanan and Seyhun (2005) also examine the effect of the reporting lag.
 They split their sample of executive option grants between 1992 and 2002 into three groups based on the reporting lag.
 The average lag for their whole sample is 170 days.
-Their first group, comprising 22% of their sample, has a reporting lag of 25 days or less; their second group, comprising 38% of their sample, has a reporting lag between 26 and 125 days; and their last group, comprising 40% of their sample, has a reporting lag above 125 days.
+Their first group, making up 22% of their sample, has a reporting lag of 25 days or less; their second group, making up 38% of their sample, has a reporting lag between 26 and 125 days; and their last group, making up 40% of their sample, has a reporting lag above 125 days.
 Narayanan and Seyhun argue that the gain from backdating is smaller for the group with the shorter reporting lag.
 Consistent with their argument, they find that the incidence of return reversal (defined as negative abnormal return during the ten days before the grants followed by positive abnormal return during the subsequent ten days) is 28% for the group with the shortest lags, 32% for the middle group, and 34% for the group with the longest lags.

-Figure 5 shows the cumulative abnormal returns for four subsamples based on the reporting lag: (1) grants that are reported within a day of the transaction date, (2) grants that are reported two days after the transaction date, (3) grants that are reported three days after the transaction date, and (4) grants that are reported four days or more after the transaction date.
+Fig. 5 shows the cumulative abnormal returns for four subsamples based on the reporting lag: (1) grants that are reported within a day of the transaction date, (2) grants that are reported two days after the transaction date, (3) grants that are reported three days after the transaction date, and (4) grants that are reported four days or more after the transaction date.
 The abnormal return pattern clearly strengthens with the reporting lag.
 For grants that are reported before the deadline, there is hardly any apparent pattern at all.
 This suggests that effects other than the backdating effect are weak or absent.
 For grants that are reported within two or three days, the pattern is perceptible, but, as expected, limited to the days immediately around the grants.
-For grants that are reported at least r remote.
-The SEC hasn't brought an enforcement action against a late filer since 2001, other than where the Section 16(a) violation was incident to other, more serious violations of the securities laws."

-four days after, the pattern is strongest and stretches from at least a couple of weeks before the grants through at least a couple of weeks after the grants.
+For grants that are reported at least four days after, the pattern is strongest and stretches from at least a couple of weeks before the grants through at least a couple of weeks after the grants.